 · Be alert to signs of problems – If you notice your dog becoming lethargic all of a sudden, that could be an indication of some sort of health problem.
 Likewise, a sudden behavioral change in your pet could be a sign that something is wrong.
 Act quickly, and get him to the vet for an evaluation.

 As important as all of these tips are to maintaining the health of your beloved companion, the most important thing you can do as a dog owner is to make sure he has a balanced diet.
 Lighten up on the human food, because as tempting as it is to spoil our dogs, we’re actually doing them a disservice when we give them too many table scraps.
 This can lead to obesity, which can, in turn, result in a wide range of health issues.
 Talk to your vet regarding the right type of food for your dog.

-One option you might want to consider is Chef’s Best Pet Food.
+One option you might want to consider is Nature’s Blend, created by Dr. Marty himself.
 This organic food is made with only natural, grain-free ingredients that will ensure your pet gets exactly what he needs.
-Chef’s Best features carefully selected vegetables and meats, and is designed to promote excellent digestion no matter what your dog’s size or breed may be.
+Nature’s Blend features carefully selected vegetables and meats, and is designed to promote excellent digestion no matter what your dog’s size or breed may be.

-One attribute that separates Chef’s Best from the rest is the fact that it is freeze-dried, locking in minerals, vitamins, and enzymes that are normally lost through the process of drying food through heat.
+One attribute that separates Nature’s Blend from the rest is the fact that it is freeze-dried, locking in minerals, vitamins, and enzymes that are normally lost through the process of drying food through heat.
 You simply add water, and the food returns to its original state – while maintaining all of its original nutrients.

 The better you take care of your pet, the easier it will be for the both of you to live the longest, healthiest lives possible.

 1.Ben Sutherly, The Columbus Dispatch.
 “Grab That Leash: Dog Ownership May Reduce Risk Of High Blood Pressure”.
 The Columbus Dispatch.
 N.p., 2017.
 Web.
 16 June 2017.